benhamill/ams_hal_test/README.md

-# AmsHalTest
+# AMS Hal Test

-Write a short description here.

-## Getting Going

-Write instructions for how to get your app from checkout to green tests here.
+This is a testing ground for how I think generating HAL with ActiveModel::Serializers should work.
+It's all experimental and may or may not result in my making a gem or a Pull Request to AMS.